 Patients with the condition should be eating more vegetables and avoiding MSG- and Aspartame-rich foods to help relieve symptoms.
-For hormonal therapies, professionals should watch for adrenal dysfunction, thyroid dysfunction, and sex hormones balance.
+For hormonal therapies, professionals should watch for adrenal dysfunction, thyroid dysfunction, and sex hormone balance.

 Since lower levels of Melatonin can be found in Fibromyalgia patients during the evening, consider Melatonin as part of the patient’s hormonal therapy.
-Melatonin not only helps with sleep, but also works as an antioxidant, therefore limiting the loss of mitochondrial glutathione, which prevents damage to mitochondrial protein and DNA while also increasing mitochondria ATP production.
+Melatonin not only helps with sleep but also works as an antioxidant, therefore limiting the loss of mitochondrial glutathione, which prevents damage to mitochondrial protein and DNA while also increasing mitochondria ATP production.